 If you told the average person only thirty years ago that black panels left in the sun would generate copious amounts of electricity for homes and businesses, the likeliest reaction would have been a condescending grin.
 Luckily the technology to capture energy from the sun — which shines enough light on Earth’s surface in an hour to power the whole world’s energy for an entire year — has improved immensely, to the point that for many homeowners it’s cheaper to install solar panels on their rooftop than to use the grid.

-The first solar cell was constructed by Charles Fritts in the 1880s and had a conversion efficiency of just 1%.
-But today the most efficient commercially available solar panels on the market have efficiency ratings as high as 22.5%, while the majority of panels range from 12% to 16% efficiency rating.
+The first solar cell was constructed by Charles Fritts in the 1880s and had a conversion efficiency of just 1% — hardly enough to be useful.
+Today, however, the most efficient commercially available solar panels on the market have efficiency ratings as high as 22.5%, while the majority of panels range from 12% to 16% efficiency rating.
 However, solar efficiency can climb to rated efficiencies as high as 46%, in the case of multi-junction photovoltaic (PV) cells that pick up energy from multiple different spectra.

-If all this sounds somewhat familiar, it’s because plants have been harnessing energy from the sun for hundreds of millions of years.
-But, although both processes harvest energy from sunlight, they use that energy in different ways.
+If all this sounds somewhat familiar, it’s because plants have been harnessing energy from the sun for hundreds of millions of years — there’s nothing new about how solar energy works, we are just using it in a different way.
 Plants convert the sun’s energy into chemical energy, whereas solar cells produce electricity.
 This leads us to an important question: how do solar panels work?

 Solar panels generate electricity when photons knock electrons off from the material.
 In fact, a solar panel is comprised of an array of smaller units called photovoltaic cells, which are the things that actually convert solar energy into electricity.
 The typical solar panel is additionally comprised of a metal frame, a glass casing, and various wiring to allow current to flow from the silicon cells.
 Because solar panels generate direct current, an inverter is also required to allow you to use the electricity in your home.Find out how much a solar roof can save you in your area